AN INTRODUCTION TO THE SCALES OF MT MERU

 its uncanny sound compared to this family of Indonesian scales.

-beating or what is called proportional triads that in turn
+beating triads) that in turn

 generates difference tones